 It is a common misconception that the Regiment is used primarily to support Special Missions Units by pulling security for them.
 Anyone “in the know” will tell you that rarely is the case.
 In most instances, Ranger elements work independently, or in some cases side by side in harmony with other Special Mission Units.

 If a Ranger does not uphold “The Standard,” then he is quickly removed from his position.
 A seasoned Ranger team leader must fight for a squad leader position, and a squad leader must fight for a platoon – so on and so forth.
 Rangers are the only special operations unit that will make its leaders go back through selection before moving up, to make sure the standard is being maintained at all levels.

 Rangers do not have the luxury of having their own branch like many of our SOF brethren; if a Ranger of any rank is not “among the best” when performing their job or moving to the next level of responsibility, they are re-assigned to “the big Army” instead of being shuffled to a different position within the organization.
 It is an extremely competitive environment day in, and day out.
-That competitiveness and pursuit of excellence drives “The Ranger Standard,” which has in turn propelled the Regiment to heights never before seen.
+That competitiveness and pursuit of excellence drive “The Ranger Standard,” which has, in turn, propelled the Regiment to heights never before seen.

 This first appeared in The Havok Journal on December 29, 2018.